 If you want to include an allergy advice box, you can refer the consumers to the ingredients list, but you must not repeat the allergens.

 If an allergen is not intentionally used, but there is a risk of cross-contamination (eg if the product is made in a factory that processes peanuts), you may include a 'may contain...' statement.
 However this is not a legal requirement.
-You should only use precautionary allergen labelling when you have determined the risk of allergen cross-contamination is real and cannot remove it.
+You should only use precautionary allergen labelling when you have determined the risk of allergen cross-contamination is real and you cannot remove it.

 Allergen information on loose foods